 The subject matter of the Impressionist artists was often landscape, but it was also of scenes of Parisian life as it unfolded into a Metropolis and people were discovering the city and outdoors in new ways.
-As the city gave way to tree lined streets and alleys, large buildings of apartments, rail stations, and parks, the plein air painters had much to source from.
+As the city gave way to tree-lined streets and alleys, large buildings of apartments, rail stations, and parks, the Plein air painters had much to source from.

 The overall effects of their paintings seemed unfinished to some, but the point was to capture the essence and life of a scene through the play of light and color as if almost in a memory.
-The Impressionists felt that feeling evoked from an image took precedence over the strict adherence to line, perspective, and clear rendering of a form.
+The Impressionists felt that feeling evoked from an image took precedence over the strict adherence to the line, perspective, and clear rendering of a form.

 Many of the artists of the movement and period are known somewhat by their subject matter.
-Degas, for instance is known for his paintings of the ballet, Monet for his flowery landscapes and lily pads, Renoir for his outdoor parties and ladies in the sun, Manet for his use of black in otherwise colorful pictures, and Mary Cassat for her paintings of women and children.
+Degas, for instance, is known for his paintings of the ballet, Monet for his flowery landscapes and lily pads, Renoir for his outdoor parties and ladies in the sun, Manet for his use of black in otherwise colorful pictures, and Mary Cassat for her paintings of women and children.

-- The impressionists took advantage of the newfound scientific knowledge that there was a difference in perception between the eye and the brain and used the optical effects of light to impress upon the viewer the time of day, passage of time, and differences in weather in their techniques.
+- The impressionists took advantage of the newfound scientific knowledge that there was a difference in perception between the eye and the brain and used the optical effects of light to impress upon the viewer the time of day, the passage of time, and differences in weather in their techniques.

 - Prior artists had used glazing and thinning of paint to create various effects in their work, but these techniques were not used by the Impressionists who usually had opaque paintings.

 - If you were to look at the shadow of a colored object on a white tablecloth, you would see that the shadow has some of the color of the object in it.
-The Impressionists were the first artists to see and use this to their advantage and some of the first examples are blue shadows on snow.
+The Impressionists were the first artists to see and use this to their advantage and some of the first examples are blue shadows on the snow.

 - This time period saw the first ready-made paints, which in part was how it was possible for the artists to paint outdoors as they did not have to go to the trouble to make paint and keep it wet while traveling to the scene they were to paint.